 FE News Article Submission and Style Guide

-FE News has over 250 pieces of content per week.
-We tier this content into different categories and sections to help our audience find the news items and thought leadership articles most relevant to their interests.
+At FE News, we have over 200 pieces of content added to our site every week.
+We tier this content into different categories and topics to help our audience find the news items and thought leadership articles most relevant to their interests.

-With a maximum of 10 articles in a week, our main feature articles are all exclusive to FE News.
+With a maximum of 12 articles per week, our main feature articles are all exclusive to FE News.
 As commissioner of the works, FE News will retain “all rights reserved”.

-We will need a supporting image (landscape, at least 750x570px), the name, job title, and company of the author, ideally with a short bio.
+- We will need a supporting image (landscape, 1200 x 800px), the name, job title, and company of the author, ideally with a short bio.

-Press releases will be published in the latest news section, when you submit your content select the most relevant category to reach your target audience in education, skills and employability – read our how to add new post guide for further help.
+When submitting press releases, these will be published in the latest news section.
+When you submit your content, select the most relevant category to reach your target audience in education, skills and employability – read our how to add new post guide for further help.

 Writing and Style Guide for FE News